2026-05-08 · personal, home, claims

 With replacement cost policies, your insurer may initially pay the actual cash value (minus depreciation) and hold back the difference.
 Once you complete repairs and submit receipts, the insurer releases the remaining amount.
 Make sure you understand this process so you are not caught short on repair funds.

-As a general rule, reserve claims for significant damage that clearly exceeds your deductible.
+As a general rule, reserve claims for sudden damage that clearly exceeds your deductible by a meaningful margin.
 For more on managing your costs, see how much home insurance do I need.

 Common Claim Scenarios